hortonworks-spark/shc/README.md

 ## Datatype conversion
 Java primitive types is supported.
 In the future, other data types will be supported, which relies on user specified serdes.
 There are three internal serdes supported in SHC: Avro, Phoenix, PrimitiveType.
 User can specify which serde they want to use by defining 'tableCoder' in their catalog.
 For this, please refer to examples and unit tests.
 Take Avro as an example.
 User defined serdes will be responsible to convert byte array to Avro object, and connector will be responsible to convert Avro object to catalyst supported data types.
 When user define a new serde, they need to make it 'implement' the trait 'SHCDataType'.

-Note that if user want dataframe to only handle byte array, the binary type can be specified.
+Note that if user want DataFrame to only handle byte array, the binary type can be specified.
 Then user can get the catalyst row with each column as a byte array.
-User can further deserialize it with customized deserializer, or operate on the RDD of the data frame directly.
+User can further deserialize it with customized deserializer, or operate on the RDD of the DataFrame directly.

 ## Data locality
 When the spark worker nodes are co-located with hbase region servers, data locality is achieved by identifying the region server location, and co-locate the executor with the region server.
 Each executor will only perform Scan/BulkGet on the part of the data that co-locates on the same host.